ShubhamTatvamasi/terraform-action/README.md

 # Terraform LocalStack

-Place your **provider** code block config inside `provider.tf` file that will be replaced by LocalStack provider.
+Place your **provider** code block config inside `provider.tf` file, that will be replaced by LocalStack provider.

 ```yaml